Blendify/blender-manual/trunk/blender_docs/manual/scene_layout/object/properties/instancing/collection.rst

 Making an Instanced Collection Real
 ===================================

-Say you want to make further edits on an instanced collection.
+If you want to make further edits on an instanced collection select the *Instance Collection*.
-Simply select your *Instance Collection* and call the :menuselection:`Object --> Apply --> Make Instances Real` operator to convert the collection into regular objects that can be transformed and animated normally.
+Then call the :menuselection:`Object --> Apply --> Make Instances Real` tool to convert the collection into regular objects that can be transformed and animated normally.

 .. note::